csci-362-02-2020/New-Leaf/readme.md

 ## Quickstart

-1. Clone this repository and change directory into the created repository and then TestAutomation
+1. Clone this repository and change directory into TestAutomation

 `git clone https://github.com/csci-362-02-2020/New-Leaf`

-`cd New-Leaf`

-`cd TestAutomation`
+`cd New-Leaf/TestAutomation`

 2. Use the moodleMod script to clone the moodle project into ./TestAutomation/project/moodle/